Kotlin/kotlinx.coroutines/docs/flow.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-30.kt).
+> You can get the full code from [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-30.kt).

-Now we can see that "Caught ..." message is printed and thus we can catch all exceptions without explicitly using a `try/catch` block:
+Now we can see that a "Caught ..." message is printed and so we can catch all the exceptions without explicitly using a `try/catch` block:

 <!--- TEST EXCEPTION